Bacon Wrapped Scallops

 When it comes to this easy scallop appetizer recipe, you don’t need much – just scallops, bacon, and a few kitchen staples.
 Scroll down to the recipe box for measurements.

-- Bacon – Choose bacon that is sliced on the thin side, with the same width as the scallops.
-This ensures that the wrapped scallops will sear properly.
+- Bacon – Choose thin-sliced bacon, with the same width as the scallops.
+Thin bacon ensures that the wrapped scallops will sear properly.
 Avoid “thick cut” bacon as it will take too long to cook and the scallops will become overcooked and tough.

 - Sea scallops – Use large sea scallops.
 Bay scallops are much smaller, difficult to wrap bacon around (and the scallops would overcook before the bacon is ready).